Think about how we got here. Every day, we enjoy the luxuries of the modern world, thanks to the knowledge and hard work of generations before us.

 What we’ve learned is the people we help the most with Hectre are small-to-medium sized growers who work the same fields day in day out.
 We want to help them continue to exist, stay competitive, to survive and thrive.

 We started by asking growers exactly what they needed.
 This is what we built.
 This, in turn, helped growers save time in the orchard so they can spend more of their time with their families.
 After all, this is time they cannot get back.

 We’ve helped growers reduce their headcount by streamlining their operation.
 With rising costs and the return from fruit often flat, it’s so important to find ways to reduce overheads.

-We’ve helped growers bring in techniques to reduce damage done to fruit so they can make the most of their harvest and compete on an equal footing.
+We’ve helped growers bring in techniques to reduce damage done to fruit so they can stop throwing away money on damaged fruit.

 We’re humbled by the work these farmers and growers do.
 We’re thankful for the improved availability, diversity and affordability of food we have as a result of their hard work.
 We’re grateful to help these growers to survive and thrive.